EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 tags: [vex, software, wip]
 ---

-[Pure Pursuit](https://www.mathworks.com/help/nav/ug/pure-pursuit-controller.html) is a path tracking algorithm that enables a robot to chase a "carrot on a stick".
+[Pure Pursuit](https://www.mathworks.com/help/nav/ug/pure-pursuit-controller.html) is a path-tracking algorithm that enables a robot to chase a "carrot on a stick".

 ![](banner.png)